Hon Meaghan Scanlon MP

 Manufactured Homes (Residential Parks) Amendment Bill 2024

-Passed (amended)This bill became law after being modified during debate.This bill reforms the law governing manufactured homes in residential parks to protect home owners—mostly seniors—from unaffordable rent increases and difficulty selling their homes.
-It caps rent increases at CPI or 3.5%, bans market rent reviews, and requires park owners to buy back homes that cannot be sold within 18 months.
+Passed (amended)This bill became law after being modified during debate.This bill reforms Queensland's laws governing manufactured homes in residential parks to better protect home owners from excessive rent increases and difficulty selling their homes.
+It caps annual site rent increases at the higher of CPI or 3.5 per cent, bans market rent reviews, creates a buyback scheme for unsold homes, and introduces new transparency requirements for park operators.
+The reforms respond to concerns from approximately 38,000 home owners across 203 residential parks in Queensland.

 Help to Buy (Commonwealth Powers) Bill 2024